SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD MBT-5000 Serial.md

 This page displays events information and alows the user to mask alarms.

 The event log can be cleared from dataminer with the "**Clear Event Log**" button.
-To get all stored events on the device, reset the Events Pointer by clicking the "**Initialtize Events Pointer**" button.To clear all events on the device, click the "**Clear all Stored Events**" button.
+To get all stored events on the device, reset the Events Pointer by clicking the "**Initialtize Events Pointer**" button.
+To clear all events on the device, click the "**Clear all Stored Events**" button.

 ### Status - Status